 It’s the end of believing that “spiritual but religious” is enough.
 Because that’s like saying we dream of being “smart but not educated.”
 Now we are starting to see that genuine religion — look it up in your Merriam-Webster 11th edition — is the education the spirit craves.

-Religion: “a cause, principle, or system of beliefs held to with ardor and faith”
+Religion is simply “a cause, principle, or system of beliefs held to with ardor and faith.”

 What will the New Religion be like?